David Coon: Conservation career

+In 2002, Coon received the New Brunswick Environmental Network (NBEN) Phoenix Award for "his devotion to conservation and sustainable communities and for his thoughtful guidance, which has been a source of strength and inspiration for New Brunswick's environmental movement over the past two decades."
+Later that year, he also received a silver award in the Canadian Geographic-sponsored Canadian Environment Awards, and received another NBEN Phoenix Award along with fellow CCNB member Inka Milewski in 2004.

-Coon has also provided education and training in energy efficient home renovation and home-based renewable energy systems, writing a regular column for the Globe and Mail on the topic.
-During his time as Policy Director at the Conservation Council, Mr. Coon's work to protect drinking water led to the creation of New Brunswick's Clean Water Act and to the province's Petroleum Product Handling and Storage Regulation.
+In 2006, Coon criticized Irving Oil's proposal for another refinery in Saint John, stating "apparently, Mr. Irving hasn't heard we're in the midst of a global meltdown.
+Every new barrel of oil that is pumped out of the ground and refined is making the problem worse."
+Coon has also provided education and training in energy efficient home renovation and home-based renewable energy systems, writing a regular column for The Globe and Mail on the topic.
+During his time as Policy Director at the Conservation Council, Coon's work to protect drinking water led to the creation of New Brunswick's Clean Water Act and to the province's Petroleum Product Handling and Storage Regulation.
 This earned the New Brunswick environmental organization the United Nations Environmental Programme's Global 500 award.
-He was later awarded a silver medallion from the Canadian Environmental Achievement Awards for his work in advancing public policy on climate change, both provincially and nationally.

 Coon has advocated for community-based ecological resource management and land use.
 He worked with commercial fishermen's organizations to establish the Bay of Fundy Fisheries Council to advance community-based fishery management.
 His collaboration with the National Farmers Union helped create the first agricultural conservation club in New Brunswick.

 He was a founding director of Canada's first community supported agricultural initiative, Harvest Share Co-operative on Keswick Ridge, and co-founded the New Brunswick Community Land Trust.

+In 2008, Coon began serving as the CCNB's executive director.
+Following a 2011 radioactive spill at Point Lepreau, the only nuclear power plant in Atlantic Canada, Coon pushed for more details to be released to the public about the incident, stating that "they need to release the actual information on the radiation levels and exposures that might have resulted in this case."

 Political career

+Coon was elected as the leader of the Green Party of New Brunswick at a leadership convention was held at the Fredericton Convention Centre on September 22, 2012, receiving 131 votes to runner-up to Roy MacMullin's 77.